pytroll/trollflow2/doc/source/index.rst

 for data that are either too old or too new to be processed.
 To skip accepted data older than a maximum age (in minutes) , use a negative integer:
 ``start_time: -60``.
-Similarly positive integer skips the processing of data newer than than the defined time.
+Similarly positive integer skips the processing of data newer than the defined time.

 Options:
  - ``check_metadata: null`` - A dictionary of metadata names and list(s)